bbkane/tablegraph/README.md

 Create graphs from CSVs

-## Project Status
+## Project Status (2025-06-14)

-Not actively developed - I'm not really using `tablegraph` anymore.
+Not actively developed - I'm not really using `tablegraph` anymore- the graphs didn't look as good as I'd hoped and I found Observable Framework, which is pretty nice.
 I'm watching issues; please open one for any questions and especially BEFORE submitting a Pull Request.

 ## Install